calico/AAC_scoring/model_1/README.md

 ```
 python train_unet.py --img_dir=<absolute path to folder of DEXA png images> --masks_dir=<absolute path to folder of tif stacks of masks for png images> --logs_dir=<absolute path to where the model files and checkpoints should be stored>
 ```

+The masks represent the user annotations of the spine and pelvic regions.
+The annotations and corresponding training images are not released along with the code.
+If you wish to train on your own dataset, you will need to use an annotation tool like [QuPath](https://qupath.github.io/) and have the user draw polygons over the desired regions for the various classes.
+The user annotated masks will then need to be stored as tif stacks containing as many channels as the desired number of classes including the background class.

 The full set of flags for training the segmentation model are as follows -